NextSDS Logo

 Environmental

 Do not let the product accumulate in confined or underground spaces.
 Do not let the product flow into sewers or water courses, or in any way contaminate the environment.
 In case of contamination of environment compartments (soil, subsoil, surface or underground waters), remove contaminated soil when possible, and in any case treat all involved compartments in accordance with local regulations.
-The site should have a spill plan to ensure that adequate safeguards are in place to minimize the impact of episodic releases.

 Cleanup methods

-Materials: sand, earth or other suitable absorbents (non-flammable). suitable waterproof and oil-resistant containers.
+Materials: suitable waterproof and oil-resistant containers

 Related Products